North West Wales

 Settlements include: Bangor, Caernarfon, Colwyn Bay, Holyhead, Llandudno, and Pwllheli.
-The port of Holyhead serves as the major sea link between Wales and the Republic of Ireland.
-Snowdonia National Park is located wholly in the area, hosting Snowdon, the largest peak in Britain and Ireland excluding the Scottish Highlands.
+The port of Holyhead serves as the major sea link between Wales and Ireland.
+Snowdonia National Park is located wholly in the area, hosting Snowdon, the largest peak in British Isles excluding the Scottish Highlands.
 The area also hosts AONBs (Area of Outstanding Natural Beauty) in the Llŷn Peninsula and Isle of Anglesey, and the Castles and Town Walls of King Edward UNESCO World Heritage Site.

 Usage and definition

 The term North West Wales is used by the Welsh Government in the Wales Spatial Plan and the BBC.